Where computation runs

 • Local files.
 Nothing leaves your browser.
 The whole tabulation surface works offline once Recense is loaded.

 • Cloud projects.
 If you choose to save a project to the cloud, the bytes are encrypted on your machine with AES-256-GCM before upload.
-We hold no decryption keys.
+By default (convenience mode) Recense can technically decrypt them to run cloud features; switch on zero-knowledge mode in settings and the keys are wrapped under a passphrase only you hold, after which Recense cannot.

 • Hosted compute (enterprise).
 A separate mode for datasets your organisation explicitly publishes.
 Not the default, and not on by accident.